Article purpose

 Only if a colour component’s related Enabled property is set to true will the associated Level property be applicable when calculating the new value of the colour component.

-The BitmapFilterData class next defines 3 public properties of enum type ColorComponentBlendType.
-This enum’s value determines the calculation performed between source and overlay colour components.
-Only after each colour component has been modified by applying the associated Level property factor will the calculation defined by the ColorComponentBlendType enum value be performed.
+The BitmapFilterData class next defines 3 public properties of type ColorComponentBlendType.
+This ’s value determines the calculation performed between source and overlay colour components.
+Only after each colour component has been modified by applying the associated Level property factor will the calculation defined by the ColorComponentBlendType value be performed.

 Source and Overlay colour components can be Added together, Subtracted, Averaged, Discard Larger value or Discard Smaller value.
 The 3 public properties that define the calculation type to be performed are: